AkhHas2005/AkhHas2005/AI-Transcripts/Co-Pilot/Markdown-Versions/DNS Resolution Error Fix.md

-# Marketing and Fundraising Intern Interview Questions
+# DNS Resolution Error Fix

 ## Me
 How can I resolve this error: Configuration is not authorised on pythonprogrammertutorials.me.